 The UPF/NW-TT uses the domainNumber and sdoId in the received gPTP message to assign the gPTP message to a PTP instance in the NW-TT.
 The UPF/NW-TT then forwards the gPTP message from TSN network to the PTP ports in DS-TT(s) in Master state within this PTP instance via PDU sessions terminating in this UPF that the UEs have established to the TSN network.
 All gPTP messages are transmitted on a QoS Flow that complies with the residence time upper bound requirement specified in IEEE Std 802.1AS [104].

-NOTE 2: The sum of the UE-DS-TT residence time and the PDB of the QoS Flow needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].
+NOTE 2: The sum of the UE-DS-TT residence time and the PDB of the QoS Flow needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104] in the following cases: a) If the PTP port in DS-TT is in Follower state and a PTP port in the NW-TT is in Leader state or , b) a PTP port in DS-TT is in Leader state and a PTP port in NW-TT is in Slave state.

-NOTE 3: If the PTP port in DS-TT is in a Slave state, and a PTP port in another DS-TT is in Master state, then the sum of the residence time for these two PDU Sessions calculated as above needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].
+NOTE 3: If the PTP port in DS-TT is in a Slave state, and a PTP port in another DS-TT is in Master state, then the sum of the residence time for these two DS-TT ports and the PDB of the QoS flow of the two PDU Sessions needs to be lower than the residence time upper bound requirement for a time-aware system specified in IEEE Std 802.1AS [104].